Received Pronunciation: French words

 John Wells has argued that, as educated British speakers often attempt to pronounce French names in a French way, there is a case for including //ɒ̃// (as in bon), and //æ̃// and //ɜ̃ː// (as in vingt-et-un), as marginal members of the RP vowel system.
 He also argues against including other French vowels on the grounds that not many British speakers succeed in distinguishing the vowels in bon and banc, or in rue and roue.
 However, the Cambridge English Pronouncing Dictionary draws a distinction between //ɒ̃// (there rendered as //ɔ̃ː//) and the unrounded //ɑ̃ː// of banc for a total of four nasal vowels.

-Alternative notations
+Modern phonology

-Not all reference sources use the same system of transcription.
-Clive Upton devised a modified system for the Shorter Oxford English Dictionary (1993) based on contemporary pronunciation.
+Scholars noted the standard accent of southern England changing by the last quarter of the 20th century, including Gimson in 1980.
+Clive Upton devised a modified system for the Shorter Oxford English Dictionary (1993), intended to phonetically reflect more modern RP.
 His changes to five symbols from the traditional Gimson system are now used in many other Oxford University Press dictionaries; the differences are shown in the table below.